A1eksMa/groq_cli/docs/help.md

 # Chat CLI Help

-This is a command-line interface to interact with Groq's language models.
+This is a command-line interface to interact with large language models.

 ## Usage